-4.4.3 X-Ray Permits
+4.2 X-Ray Permits

 Permits are required for the acquisition and operation of X-Ray machines.
-The applicable policies and procedures are given in Section 11 of this Manual.
-The application for registration of an X-Ray machine and application for review of permanent X-Ray location can be found in APPENDIX 2.
+The applicable policies and procedures are given in Section 8 of this Manual.

-4.4.4 Industrial Radiography Permits
+4.3 Industrial Radiography Permits

 On occasion it may be necessary for Industrial Radiography to be conducted in University buildings.
 Any such undertaking will require a permit from the Radiation Safety Officer.
 The purpose of this permit is to allow the Radiation Safety Officer to review the procedures to ensure that any doses meet the ALARA principle and to ensure that occupants of the building involved are aware of the work and of the precautions being taken to ensure their safety and that of their research assets where appropriate.